circleci/circleci-docs/jekyll/_cci1/continuous-deployment-with-google-container-engine.md

 ---

 ## Introduction
 Google Cloud Platform (GCP) is a huge, scalable hosting platform that needs little introduction.
 If you still want one, you can read [this overview]({{ site.baseurl }}/1.0/google-cloud-platform/).
-In this guide, however, we'll show you how to continuously deploy a Rails application to Google Container engine (GKE).
+In this guide, however, we'll show you how to continuously deploy a Rails application to [Google Container Engine](https://cloud.google.com/container-engine/) (GKE).
 For general information on continuous deployment with CircleCI, see the [Introduction to Continuous Deployment]({{ site.baseurl }}/1.0/introduction-to-continuous-deployment/).

 ### Tools & Concepts Overview

 #### Google Container Engine (GKE)
-[GKE](https://cloud.google.com/container-engine/) is Google's service to run [Docker](https://www.docker.com/) containers, all powered by Google's open-source software, [Kubernetes](http://kubernetes.io/) (K8s for short).
-This guide takes advantage of newer K8s features (was tested with Kubernetes v1.2).
+GKE is Google's service to run [Docker](https://www.docker.com/) containers, all powered by Google's open-source software [Kubernetes](http://kubernetes.io/) (K8s).
+This guide uses Kubernetes v1.2 and depends on the following features:

 * [Container Cluster](https://cloud.google.com/container-engine/docs/clusters/) - GKE
 offers clusters that simply a regular K8s cluster for you.
 It automatically